Vanua Levu Villa 713

 Food and Drink

 The staff will do as much or as little as you like.
-Mari is a great cook and can prepare lovely local dishes as well as western food.
+Monica is a great cook and can prepare lovely local dishes as well as western food.
 We find it works best to plan the day's menu each morning or the night before.

 After a day of sipping cocktails by the pool and reading the latest Who/NW magazine, we are generally ready for some action.